 - Motion to Change Custody, Parenting Time, and Support Order

 - Does living with a new partner affect child support?

-- For assistance, please get in touch with one of our child custody lawyers today!
+- For assistance, please contact one of our child custody lawyers today!

 Controlling Who May Interact With Your Child

 You may or may not be able to prevent your ex’s new partner from spending time with your child.
-In general, you do not have the authority to choose if your ex’s new girlfriend or boyfriend is able to spend time with your kids.
+In general, you do not have the authority to choose if your ex’s new girlfriend or boyfriend can spend time with your kids.

 Under your current parenting plan, you can choose who is there when you have your kid.
 You may decide whether or not to introduce them to a significant other.
 When your kid is with their other parent, that person chooses the company they keep.

 If you wish to restrict which adults your child interacts with, you’ll need the other parent’s agreement or evidence that your ex-husband’s girlfriend is not safe or healthy for your kid’s health.
-If both you and your ex agree on the well-being of your kids there is no need to go back to Court.
-If you cannot resolve the dispute you will need to consult with a family law and divorce attorney!
+If both you and your ex agree on the well-being of your kids, there is no need to go back to Court.
+If you cannot resolve the dispute, you must consult a family law and divorce attorney!